 Though nearly all payment APIs provide these benefits, not all are made equally.
-Because integrating with a payment API is a developmental undertaking, though still much simpler than building your own, it’s important to consider what else you will get out of it.
+Because integrating with a credit card processing API is a developmental undertaking, though still much simpler than building your own, it’s important to consider what else you will get out of it.

 As an engineering firm specializing in financial software, we know companies need more than just a payment API to boost their product, increase their client base and maintain customer satisfaction.

-Here are six benefits you should get out of your payment API:
+Here are six benefits you should get out of your credit card processing API:

 - Dedicated Support: You should have a point person, or in some cases a team, to provide support and maintain the integration.
 You’ll never have a question go unanswered or a bug go unaddressed, nor will the responsibility fall back on you and your team.
 You can focus on your own software and rest assured that the payment side of your product is being maintained.